1

 ESSENTIAL JOB FUNCTIONS: (All responsibilities may not be performed by all incumbents.)

-· Carries out supervisory/managerial responsibility in accordance with policies, procedures and applicable laws, including: interviewing, hiring and training staff; planning, assigning and directing work; establishing deadlines; observing activities of staff or efficiency and appearance; appraising performance; rewarding and disciplining employees; coordinating, developing and approving staff training; reporting infractions to the supervisor; and addressing complaints and resolving problems.
+• Carries our supervisory/managerial responsibility in accordance with policies, procedures, and applicable laws, including: interviewing, hiring and training staff; planning, assigning and directing work; establishing deadlines; observing activities of staff or efficiency and appearance; appraising performance; rewarding and disciplining employees; coordinating, developing and approving staff training; reporting infractions to the supervisor; and addressing complaints and resolving problems.

-· Maintains law and order and protects lives and property, including: patrolling County; making security checks; responding to calls; investigating nature of complaints; investigating illegal or suspicious activities; serving subpoenas and court orders; serving as mediator between parties; detecting and apprehending law violators; conducting searches or persons and property; issuing citations, warnings, etc.; generating reports and completing forms; locating defendants and serving warrants; and transporting or escorting prisoners.
+• Maintains law and order and protects lives and property, including: patrolling County; making security checks; responding to calls; investigating nature of complaints; investigating illegal or suspicious activities; serving subpoenas and court orders; serving as mediator between parties; detecting and apprehending law violators; conducting searches on persons and property; issuing citations, warnings etc.; generating reports and completing forms; locating defendants and serving warrants; and transporting or escorting prisoners.

 IMPORTANT JOB FUNCTIONS:

-· Serves as a training and participates in training programs by attending classes, participating in drills, simulations etc., studying County geography and participating in physical training and conditioning programs.
+• Serves as a training officer and participates in training programs by attending classes, participating in drills, simulations etc., studying County geography and participating in physical training and conditioning programs.

-· Serves as a liaison and/or member of various committees, boards, and/or teams and collaborates, persuades, presents reports to and negotiates with others outside own work area to coordinate efforts and maintain cooperative and efficient relations.
+• Serves as liaison and/or member of various committees, boards, and/or teams and collaborates, persuades, presents reports to and negotiates with others outside own work area to coordinate efforts and maintain cooperative and efficient relations.

 Questions?
 Contact Human Resources at (970) 824-9195.